a1928375/Arrays-Java-Inbuilt-Lists-Autoboxing-and-Unboxing/README.md

                   Assume that the user will only enter numbers, never letters For simplicity, create a Scanner as a static field to help with data input

+5. ReverseArray:

+	(1) Write a method called reverse() with an int array as a parameter.
+The method should not return any value.
+In other words, 		the method is allowed to modify the array parameter.

+	(2) In main() test the reverse() method and print the array both reversed and non-reversed.
+To reverse the array, you have to 		swap the elements, so that the first element is swapped with the last element and so on.
+For example, if the array is {1, 2, 3, 	4, 5}, then the reversed array is {5, 4, 3, 2, 1}.

+6. ArrayList: The concepts of ArrayList in Java.

+7. ArrayListTest:

+         (1) Create a program that implements a simple mobile phone with the following capabilities.
+Able to store, modify, remove and 		 query contact names.
+You will want to create a separate class for Contacts (name and phone number).
+Create a master class 		 (MobilePhone) that holds the ArrayList of Contacts.

+	 (2) The MobilePhone class has the functionality listed above.
+Add a menu of options that are available.

+	 (3) Options: Quit, print list of contacts, add new contact, update existing contact, remove contact and search/find contact.
+When adding or updating be sure to check if the contact already exists (use name).
+Be sure not to expose the inner workings of  	  the Arraylist to MobilePhone e.g. no ints, no .get(i) etc. MobilePhone should do everything with Contact objects only.

+8. BankingApplication:

+         (1) You job is to create a simple banking application.
+There should be a Bank class.
+It should have an arraylist of Branches.
+         Each Branch should have an arraylist of Customers.
+The Customer class should have an arraylist of Doubles (transactions).

+	 	Customer:
+			Name, and the ArrayList of doubles.

+		Branch:
+         		Need to be able to add a new customer and initial transaction amount.
+        		Also needs to add additional transactions for that customer/branch.

+        	Bank:
+         		Add a new branch
+         		Add a customer to that branch with initial transaction Add a transaction for an existing customer for that branch Show a list of customers for a particular branch and optionally a list of their transactions Demonstration autoboxing and unboxing in your code

+	(2) Hint:

+		(i) Transactions

+        	(ii)Add data validation.
+         		e.g. check if exists, or does not exist, etc.

+		(iii) Think about where you are adding the code to perform certain actions.